 Tribune Bay feels like a slice of the tropics in the middle of the PNW, with bright aquamarine water and beach as far as the eye can see.
 Explore the sandstone beaches and caves, or walk through the lush and varied trees, like grey oak and arbutus, in the forested trails up to Helliwell Provincial and along the long, winding bluff.

-If you’ve never been to Tofino, you’re missing out.
-This wild and beautiful coastal town has a special magic all its own.
-Surrounded by ocean and rainforest, Tofino is unbelievable rain or shine.
-It’s especially beautiful during storm season!
+The Cowichan Valley is home to lush forests, stunning orchard, award-winning vineyards, and miles of pristine west-coast coastline.
+This wild and beautiful coastal region has a special magic all its own.
+Surrounded by ocean and rainforest, Cowichan Valley is unbelievable rain or shine.